Scott E. Johnson

 - Orlando/Orange County Convention & Visitors Bureau

-- Scott is an adjunct professor at the University of Central Florida’s Rosen College of Hospitality Management, where he teaches Hospitality Law.
+- For 16 years, Scott was an adjunct professor at the University of Central Florida’s Rosen College of Hospitality Management, where he taught Hospitality Law.

 - Lieutenant, Judge Advocate General’s Corps, USNR, 1979-1984